-Hydric Cor Location in Project Soil Map Unit Hydric Soil Component Name and Percent Landform Hydric Criteria Area Where Encountered Calloway silt loam, 0 to 2 percent slopes (Ca) No N/A Loess hills and plains N/A uplands Falaya silt loam (Fm) Yes Waverly (9%) Flood plains 2 SA001a, SA001b, SA002 Grenada silt loam, 2 to 5 percent slopes (GaB) No N/A Loess hills and plains N/A uplands Grenada silt loam, 2 to 5 percent slopes, eroded (GaB2) No N/A Loess hills and plains N/A uplands
+Hydric Cor Location in Project Soil Map Unit Hydric Soil Component Name and Percent Landform Hydric Criteria Area Where Encountered Calloway silt loam, 0 to 2 percent slopes (Ca) No N/A Loess hills and plains N/A uplands Falaya silt loam (Fm) Yes Waverly (9%) Flood plains 2 SA001a, SA001b, SA002 Grenada silt loam, 2 to 5 percent slopes (GaB) No N/A Loess hills and plains N/A uplands Grenada silt loam, 2 to 5 percent slopes, eroded (GaB2) No N/A Loess hills and plains N/A uplands or Andic, Cumulic, Pachic, or Vitrandic subgroups that:

-^{} Hydric Criteria:
+Hydric Criteria:

+2. Map unit components in Aquic suborders, great groups, or subgroups, Albolls suborder, Historthels great group, Histoturbels great group,

 - a.
 Will at least in part meet one or more Field Indicators of Hydric Soils in the United States, or - b.
-Show evidence that the soil meets the definition of a hydric soil; - 3.
-Map unit components that are frequently ponded for long duration or very long duration during the growing season that: - a.
+Show evidence that the soil meets the definition of a hydric soil;

+3. Map unit components that are frequently ponded for long duration or very long duration during the growing season that:

+- a.
 Will at least in part meet one or more Field Indicators of Hydric Soils in the United States, or - b.
-Show evidence that the soil meets the definition of a hydric soil; or - 4.
-Map unit components that are frequently flooded for long duration or very long duration during the growing season that: - a.
+Show evidence that the soil meets the definition of a hydric soil; or

+4. Map unit components that are frequently flooded for long duration or very long duration during the growing season that:

+- a.
 Will at least in part meet one or more Field Indicators of Hydric Soils in the United States, or - b.
 Show evidence that the soils meet the definition of a hydric soil.